-One Tuesday at the drop-in, Marcel did not show up to greet us.
-One of his friends brought us the news that he had died suddenly over the weekend due to a heart condition.
+This Tuesday at the drop-in, Marcel did not show up to greet us.
+One of his friends brought us the news that he had died over the weekend due to a heart condition.
 There were tears shed, as friends comforted each other.

-Although years have passed since his death, the OIM community is remembers Marcel.
+So this Remembrance Day, the OIM community is remembering Marcel.
 We remember his courage and his resilience.

 We thank him for his service.

 And we will miss him dearly.